balakreshnan/mfggpts/README.md

 - what are the best practices for supply chain security measures?
 - what are the personal security measures?
 - What are the best practices for  physical security?

+## Future Enhancements

+- Expand to different countries specific standards and compliance
+- Enable Student and Faculty to use this for their research and projects
+- Enable industry to colloborate and share their best practices
+- Fine tune model to be more specific to manufacturing industry
+- Provide options to expand into manufacturing companies to add their own data and make it their own GPT model
+- Expand this to multi model to include images, videos, etc.
+- Be the industry Hub for all manufacturing related information